Processing process changes for exports

 Act Now!
 Get on Board!

-Start adopting the new changes early.
-The new EU requirements do not come into force until 10 January 2026.
-However, all UK fishing authorities strongly advise you to familiarise yourself with the changes as they roll out and start to provide the relevant information to your buyers when selling your produce.
+The new EU requirements have now come into force on 10 January 2026.
+All UK fishing authorities strongly advise you to familiarise yourself with the changes and start to provide the relevant information to your buyers when selling your produce.
 This will help minimise disruption to your business and keep exports moving.

 We understand these changes create an extra burden on the wider UK fishing industry.
 We are working to support fishers, merchants and exporters with these changes to minimise any disruption to commercial operations and trade.